Breathing new life into towering riverside landmark

 Now the authority is in talks with a potential partner regarding an as yet undisclosed tourism and leisure attraction on the site.

-A council spokesman said: "We completed the purchase of the Sommerfield and Thomas warehouse in November 2018.
+A council spokesman said: "We completed the purchase of the Sommerfeld and Thomas warehouse in November 2018.

 "We have successfully made an application for some grant funding through the Coastal Revival Fund which provides us with £10,000 for site surveys and £40,000 for essential repairs.